jpurrutia/csv2DB/README.md

-# CSV to MySQL via Python
+# CSV to RDS

-### Initial Commit
-Needs commenting and revisions - versioning is important to update
+# second commit - adding bulk load and PostgreSQL